Allergies and asthma

-Allergies and asthma?
-What to know to fight back
+What to know to fight back and get some relief

-This time of year, misery makers can come calling.
-The air is alive with pollen and mold spores, which can lead to stuffiness, sneezing, and itchy, watery eyes.
+At certain times of year, the air is alive with pollen and mold spores, which can lead to stuffiness, sneezing, and itchy, watery eyes.
 And all those airborne allergens can make asthma symptoms worse too.

 Controlling both conditions may help you feel better — and have fewer asthma flare-ups.
 Here are a few timely tips and facts to know.

 - Watch the weather.
 Dry, warm and windy days tend to be high-pollen times.
 When possible, save outdoor activities for cool, damp days.

 - Stay in to work out.
 Exercise indoors to avoid pollen and outdoor molds.